nearform/notificami/docs/README.md

 }
 ```

-If you choose to add your own storage method remember the above functions need to be exposed.
-Moreover, we go by the convention that if you add your own storage it will be found in `server.storageService`.
+If you choose to add your own storage method, remember the above functions need to be exposed.
+Moreover, we assume your own storage will be found in `server.storageService`.

 ## Architecture
 The platform can be used with a single server that acts as a producer consumer or in a more structured way separating the producer and the consumer and using an external queue service to manage the events.